 FAQS about different bike pumps and pump heads

 A Bike pump is designed to pump air into your tyres.
 Air is needed in your tyres to maintain the correct pressure.
 Having the correct air pressure is important because it means your bicycle will be able to handle any terrain whilst providing you with a smooth, comfortable and speedy ride.
+Learn how to pump bike tyres with the experts.

 There are two main types of bike pumps, portable pumps and track pumps.
 If you don’t know which bike pump to purchase, a good rule of thumb is this: If you are only buying one pump we recommend buying a portable one.
 This way can be used at home or on the road side.
 However, if you live in a household with multiple bikes or use your bike regularly, it may be worth investing in a track pump.